Ski, Snowboard & Make the Most of Snowy Winters in Lake George

 You can reach Bromley Mountain by taking Route 149 from Lake George through Granville and into Vermont.
 Follow Route 30 south through Manchester, VT.
 At the junction of Routes 30 and 11, keep straight to stay on Route 11.
 Bromley will be ahead on the left.

-Killington Ski Resort is reached by taking Route 149 from Lake George to Route 4, which you will follow into Rutland and then Killington.
+Killington Ski Area is reached by taking Route 149 from Lake George to Route 4, which you will follow into Rutland and then Killington.